BgeeDB/bgee_pipeline/pipeline/In_situ/ZFIN/README.md

 ## AllianceMine

+When ZebrafishMine moved to AllianceMine, only the subset of data that had been harmonized between all of the Alliance model organism databases could be included.
+So quite a bit of what was in ZebrafishMine is missing from AllianceMine.

 * For now, the Alliance/AllianceMine only has expression data for wild-type fish under standard/generic control conditions.
 * The Alliance/AllianceMine doesn't have Images yet (it does include references/publications and links to ZFIN figure pages).
 * Instead of preserving start/end stages as curated by ZFIN, the Alliance opted to expand out the stage information in an expression row in ZFIN from something like this: 1-4 somites to 10-13 somites to this: